 Top-notch across the board, but not quite up there with the best of the best

 Unlike a few of the city's five-pearl hotels (the St. Regis and Mandarin Oriental come to mind), the Fairmont doesn't offer over-the-top bonuses like 24-hour butlers or free limos.
 Still, the staff provides plenty, and they do it with class and efficiency.

 Concierge on duty from early morning to late night

 On the top of the hill, in Nob Hill, one of the city's ritziest neighborhoods

 The Fairmont sits perched atop Nob Hill -- both the hill and the neighborhood -- overlooking the city like a king surveying his kingdom.
 The upside for guests: awesome views and a temporarily overblown sense of self-worth.
-Check out this panorama from my 21st-floor room, and this one from the Crown Room on the 24th floor.
 Even the views from street-level are stunning.
 The downside?
 What goes down, must come up.
 If you're walking, the hike back to the Fairmont is positively thigh-burning, no matter what direction you're coming from (heavy are the quads that support the head that wears the crown...).